The table gives the function names and descriptions.

 Neither the standard deviation nor the variance is robust to outliers.
 A data value that is separate from the body of the data can increase the value of the statistics by an arbitrarily large amount.

-This example shows the behavior of the measures of dispersion for a sample with one outlier:
+This example shows how to compute and compare measures of dispersion for sample data that contains one outlier.

 Generate sample data that contains one outlier value.